 Mushroom Growing Mistakes

-For anyone growing mushrooms for the first time you are bound to make some mistakes.
-Try to look out for some of the following common mistakes that are made.
+For anyone attempting to grow mushrooms for the first time you are bound to make some mistakes.
+Try to look out for some of the following common mistakes made by novice growers.

-Keeping your mushrooms either too wet or dry is one of the biggest mistakes that is often made.
-Attention should be paid that the growing mushrooms are kept moist but not soaking wet conditions.
-Piercing a whole on the bottom of the container will solve the problem of sogginess.
+Keeping your mushrooms either too wet or dry is one of the biggest mistakes.
+Attention should be paid that the growing mushrooms are kept moist, but not soaking wet.
+Piercing a hole on the bottom of the container will solve the problem of excess water retention.

 Bad or poor quality spawn will lead to failure or severely reduced yield.
-Ensure that the spawn is bought from a credible source link the link provided earlier in the article.
+Ensure that the spawn is bought from a credible source.
+See the link provided earlier in the article.

-Ensure that the environment around which you grow your mushrooms is clean.
-Poor and unsanitary conditions will lead to foreign organisms invading your project and this will cause certain failure.
+Ensure that the environment in which you grow your mushrooms is clean.
+Poor and unsanitary conditions will lead to foreign organisms invading your project and this will spell certain doom for your nascent crop.

-DIY projects like mushroom growing make for excellent family oriented projects and hobbies.
-We would love to hear how your mushroom growing goes and if you have any tips and suggestions that will certainly be helpful to our community.
+Projects like mushroom growing make for a rewarding and healthy source of food, viable income, and a fun hobby.
+We would love to hear how your mushroom growing adventure goes, and if you have any tips or suggestions please leave them in the comments below!
+That will certainly be helpful to our community!
+Thanks for reading!